Transforming Science with Large Language Models: A Survey on AI-assisted Scientific Discovery, Experimentation, Content Generation, and Evaluation: Survey Scope and Methodology

 \subsubsection{Domains of Application}

-Generally, peer review comes in many variations.
-For instance, the specific aspects to review for, how much textual content to produce, the specific scoring schemes, and the envisioned stages and dynamics of the reviewer and reviewer-author discussions may change.
-Thus, while none of the studies presented above targets a problem that is truly unique to any scientific domain, the particularities will likely be very different for each specific community and existing systems will need to be carefully evaluated before deployment. \todo{SE: but aren't most models and datasets originate from AI/NLP?}
+Peer review setups vary in the aspects to review for, scoring schemes, expected review length, and the stages and dynamics of the reviewer--author and reviewer--reviewer discussions.
+Thus, while none of the studies presented above targets a problem unique to any scientific discipline, the particularities will likely be very different for each specific community and existing systems must be evaluated or adapted before deployment.